1/ Billy’s story

 Preparing for the birth

 Into my third trimester I continued going twice a week even though the BPS became harder and harder to see on ultrasounds.
-Robbie developed mild ascites (fluid around his belly) and mild cardiac effusion (fluid around his heart).
+Billy developed mild ascites (fluid around his belly) and mild cardiac effusion (fluid around his heart).
 There was growing concern about hydrops developing, but luckily that never happened.

 We had been prepared during those worst weeks for a more difficult birth and possible early surgery, but when I got the final MRI at 34 weeks, everyone was amazed to see that all mass effects had actually resolved.
-Robbie had grown so much that the BPS was back down to 0.44 CVR, his heart was back in its normal position and there was no fluid around his organs.
-We were told that, in all likelihood, Robbie would be asymptomatic.
+Billy had grown so much that the BPS was back down to 0.44 CVR, his heart was back in its normal position and there was no fluid around his organs.
+We were told that, in all likelihood, Billy would be asymptomatic.
 I tried to finally enjoy the last weeks of the pregnancy.

 An unexpected stay in the NICU